yuvaraj-curriki/H5P.CoursePresentation/README.md

 H5P Course Presentation
 ==========

-Combine texts, multimedia and tasks into a presentation.
+Combine texts, multimedia and tasks into a presentation test.

 [See it in action on H5P.org](https://h5p.org/presentation)